 In some cases, Chapter 7 bankruptcy may turn out not to be the end of the business after all.
 A number of parties expressed interest in Organic Avenue during its auction.
 Due in part to the valuable leases it held in Manhattan as well as its brand recognition, the investment firm that finally bought Organic Avenue’s assets has announced plans to reopen eight shops before the end of the year.

 Long Island businessmen and women may be wary of Chapter 7 bankruptcy.
 Our businesses are like our dreams that we long to see succeed.
 But when faced with overwhelming debt, Chapter 7 can sometimes offer a fresh financial start in more ways than one.
+Speak to a bankruptcy law firm if you are in doubt about the possible outcomes of the situation you are currently facing.

 Source: Crain’s New York Business, Bankrupt juice chain Organic Avenue to be rejuvenated,” Aaron Elstein, Dec.
 8, 2015